 The Victorian Women’s Trust has established ‘Together, Yes’ to foster conversation and information sharing around the Voice to Parliament.
 The group is running 24 ‘kitchen table conversations’ in person and two online as a way to engage people in respectful and honest dialogue to build knowledge, sharpen insight and create real and lasting change.

-A recent online information session is available to watch on demand.
+An online information session is available to watch on demand.